very-scary-scenario/nkd.su/docs/setup.rst

 (like Conda or something), feel free to use that.

-Once you're in your environment, run ``pip install -r requirements.txt`` from the repository root.
-If you get compiler errors at this point, that probably means you don't have the right :ref:`headers <headers>` installed.
+Once you're in your environment, run ``pip install -r requirements.txt`` from the repository root to install all of our Python dependencies.

+If you get compiler errors at this point, please try to skim through them for pointers about what the problem might be.
+There's a decent chance that compiler errors mean you don't have the right :ref:`headers <headers>` installed.
+If you are unable to resolve issues involving ``psycopg2``, you may be able to work around them by temporarily editing ``requirements.txt`` to list ``psycopg2-binary`` instead of ``psycopg2`` and running ``pip install -r requirements.txt`` again.

 npm packages
 ------------